 "A little," Bellatrix admitted.
 "But you have to be like this in order to succeed."

 Voldemort nodded.
-"You have nothing to fear, Bella; I have your respect, have I not?"
+"You have nothing to fear, Bella.
+I have your respect, don't I?"

 "Of course you do!" she said swiftly.